CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_web_with_python.md

 Event capturing is the event starts from top element to the target elements.
 It is the opposite of event bubbling, which starts from target element to the top element.
 #### What is JSON and how do we use it?
-JSON stands for JavaScript Object.It is a lightweight format for storing and transporting data.
+JSON stands for JavaScript Object Notation.It is a lightweight format for storing and transporting data.
 It is used when date is sent from a server to a webpage or reverse. example : {
    "book": [